mvolkmann/blog/src/neovim.md

 for the file explorer that appears on the left side.
 To toggle display of the file explorer, press `<leader>e`.

-The file explorer contains three tabs.
+The file explorer contains three tabs:

-The "File" tab displays files and directories in and below the directory from which Neovim was started.
+- File: displays files and directories in and below the directory from which Neovim was started
-The "Bufs" tab displays a list of all the current buffers.
+- Bufs: displays a list of all the current buffers
-The "Git" tab displays a list of modified, uncommitted files.
+- Git: displays a list of modified, uncommitted files

 Press the `<` and `>` keys to navigate between these tabs.

-Press `j` and `k` to navigate down and up to select a file or directory.
+Press `j` and `k` to navigate down and up to select a file, directory, or buffer.
-Press the `return` key to open the selected file or directory.
+Press the `return` key to open the selected item.

 Some of the most useful key mappings that can be used when focus is in the file explorer include: